 NewNetSuite 2026.1 — What's new

-10 min read
+13 min read

-What Does a NetSuite Consultant Actually Do
+What is a NetSuite consultant?

 The term "NetSuite consultant" covers a wide range of roles.
 Understanding the different types helps you know what you actually need — and whether the firm you're evaluating can deliver it.

-Implementation Consultants
+Implementation consultants

 These consultants handle the end-to-end deployment of NetSuite: requirements gathering, system configuration, data migration, testing, training, and go-live support.
 A strong implementation consultant translates your business processes into NetSuite workflows rather than forcing you into a generic setup.

-Functional Consultants
+Functional consultants

 Functional consultants focus on specific NetSuite modules — financials, inventory, CRM, revenue recognition, manufacturing.
 They understand how the software maps to real business operations and can configure the system to match your workflows without custom code where possible.

-Technical Consultants and Developers
+Technical consultants and developers

 When your requirements go beyond standard configuration, technical consultants build custom solutions using SuiteScript, SuiteFlow, SuiteAnalytics, and SuiteCloud.
 This includes custom records, integrations with third-party systems, automated workflows, and reporting that NetSuite doesn't provide out of the box.